arescrimson/LytroOld/README.md

 **!help** returns a list of possible commands with their descriptions.

-**!info [anime name]:** returns information like synopsis, rating based off total votes, genre, and url.
+**!a [anime name]:** returns information like synopsis, rating based off total votes, genre, and url.

 **!chr [prefix] [anime name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
 Provides information like character role and voice actor.